About Vovk.ts

 Schema

-Each segment emits its back-end schema into an individual JSON file used to generate client-side RPC modules.
-If you have different areas of your application (e.g., root, admin, customer), each area will have its own JSON schema file located in a configurable directory .vovk-schema/
+Each segment emits its back-end schema into an individual JSON file used to construct client-side RPC modules.
+If you have different areas of your application (e.g., root, admin, customer), each area gets its own JSON schema file in the configurable .vovk-schema/ directory.
+For a segment structure like this:

 - route.ts (root segment